-Minimalist designs are more popular than ever because they offer a fresh, inviting environment that doesn’t overwhelm visitors.
+Simple trade show booths are more popular than ever because they offer a fresh, inviting environment that doesn’t overwhelm visitors.
 These simple designs are an effective way to stand apart from the crowd while also sticking to a modest budget.
 Whether you are building a custom exhibit, or you are looking to simplify your current display, a “less is more” booth design is a great option.
-Below are some tips to help you master a minimalist look.
+Below are some simple trade show booth ideas to help you achieve the “less is more” look.

 Busy billboards along the highway can be distracting and difficult to read.
 You might not know who the advertiser is, let alone what message they are trying to share with you.
 Don’t let your signage confuse your audience.
 Be clear about your proposition by choosing a simple color palette, clean typography and plenty of whitespace.

 The Rule of Thirds is a simple principle that creates balance in photography, though it can be used in other situations as well.
 To keep your exhibit effortless, be selective about the furnishings you choose.
 Divide your exhibit into three sections, such as an information center, product demonstration area and sales area.
 Make each section welcoming to visitors, such as by placing chairs and charging stations in the information center.
 This will relax your visitors and make them more open to learning about your brand.

 Lighting is an important part of your display.
 It can be used to guide visitors through your exhibit, enhance your products and call attention to certain parts of your display.
 But, be careful not to overdo the lighting, otherwise it can confuse visitors.
 We recommend contrasting your lights, such as by placing bright lights over the products you want to stand out.
 Light colors make spaces appear larger, which is helpful if you have a small exhibit space or you are placed in a corner.
 Also, don’t be afraid to use colored lights that align with your brand’s colors.
 This is a great way to accentuate your brand’s image without adding busy elements.